rrh1441/thesis/README.md

 ## Operational Notes

 - **Auth**: Disabled for now.
-All Supabase tables have permissive policies so the app runs locally without JWTs.
-Swap in BetterAuth (or any provider) and tighten RLS when you’re ready.
+Tables are wide open so the app runs locally without JWTs.
+Swap in BetterAuth (or any provider) and tighten policies when you’re ready.
 - **Market data**: When API keys are missing, the UI gracefully informs the user (quotes list stays empty).
-- **Community feed**: Requires service-role Supabase key; falls back to an empty state if not available.
+- **Community feed**: Aggregates directly from Postgres; seed sample theses if you want data on first load.
 - **Analytics**: Instrumentation surfaces are marked but disabled by default; integrate PostHog/Plausible when ready.

 ## Scripts